 The President chairs the IPPC; an elected member of the Faculty serves as Vice-Chair.
-The agenda of the committee is set by these two individuals in consultation with the President's Staff, FEC, and SGA.
+The agenda of the committee is set by these two individuals.

 The IPPC may appoint subcommittees to serve as resources for the committee with regard to any area of policy or planning as needed.
 The composition of such subcommittees is determined by IPPC in consultation with FEC and with other groups or individuals as appropriate.